 Mastering Administrative Law, 2nd ed. by Linda D. JellumMastering Administrative Law is designed as a supplement to law school courses in Administrative Law or as an introduction to the subject for lawyers trained in other legal systems.
 The book explicitly and in plain language identifies the functions of the various principles of administrative law.
 To facilitate the mastery of topics, this book includes a Roadmap at the beginning of each chapter that provides readers with an overview of the material that will be covered; Checkpoints at the end of each chapter that reiterate what has been learned; and a Master Checklist at the end of the book that reinforces what has been covered and helps readers identify any areas that need review or further study.

 Publication Date: 2018

-Administrative Law, 2nd ed. by Richard PiercePierce's Administrative Law discusses and analyzes principal concepts of administrative law and process, including: The political and legal nature of administrative law Legislative control of administrative discretion Executive control of administrative discretion Judicial control of agency discretion (threshold issues, procedural issues, substantive issues) Access to private and public information
+Administrative Law, 3rd ed. by Richard Pierce, Jr.This mini-treatise discusses and analyzes principal concepts of administrative law and process, including the political and legal nature of administrative law; legislative control of administrative discretion; executive control of administrative discretion; judicial control of agency discretion (threshold issues, procedural issues, substantive issues); and access to private and public information.

 Administrative Law and Process in a Nutshell, 6th ed. by Ronald Levin; Jeffrey LubbersThis book offers a concise, knowledgeable guide to administrative law.
 In straightforward, readable prose, the authors not only summarize the dominant statutes and case law in the area, but also discuss informal administrative processes and the background realities of the regulatory state.
 Students can use the book as a complement to any major casebook, and practitioners will also find it an excellent brief introduction to this complex and important subject.